 “You Got That Right”: Somewhere between blues and music hall, this tune was another opportunity for Steve Gaines to strut his stuff on Street Survivors.
 Nicely played, but it lacks the power and originality of some of their better works.

 “All I Can Do Is Write About It” (acoustic version): Yawn.
-This one reads more like a travel brochure for the South, and neglects to mention the humidity, the bugs, the shitty food in Waffle Houses and ubiquitous bible-thumping.
-The lyrics are somewhere between corny or sappy, and the environmental concerns related to rampant urbanization seem superfluous.
+This one reads more like a travel brochure for the South and neglects to mention the humidity, the bugs, the shitty food in Waffle Houses and the ubiquitous bible-thumping.
+The lyrics are somewhere between corny and sappy, and the environmental concerns related to rampant urbanization seem superfluous.

 “That Smell”: This is a dark and ominous warning to fellow band members (and self) of the need to tone down the use of drugs and booze, that too-common outcome of rock ‘n’ roll stardom.
 Performed with great power, the background vocals of The Honkettes really shine here.
 Unfortunately, it’s impossible for a listener to disassociate the line “the smell of death surrounds you” from the tragedy that would occur only a few days after Street Survivors’ release.